Visualizing RBAC for Improved Security Management and Outcomes

 lists all the roles defined in the cluster, including their associated rules and scope.kubectl get rolebindings

-lists all the role bindings in the cluster, which define the mapping between subjects (users or groups) and roles.kubectl describe role/<role-name>
+lists all the role bindings in the entire cluster, detailing how individual users and groups are mapped to specific roles.kubectl describe role/<role-name>

 provides detailed information about a specific role.kubectl auth can-i <verb> <resource>

-checks if the current user has the specified permissions (verb) for a specific resource.In addition to these commands, there are others to add, remove, and delete RBAC policies.
+checks if the current user has the specified permissions (verb) for a specific resource.In addition to these commands, there are others to effectively add, remove, and delete RBAC policies across the entire cluster.

 Although kubectl provides an easy-to-use operational experience, there are some drawbacks, which we discuss below.

-Kubectl commands are executed for a single cluster only.
-This means that when you’re managing RBAC policies across multiple clusters, tracking which policies have been updated and which ones need to be updated can be challenging.
+Kubectl commands are executed for a single cluster only, offering fine-grained controls over access policies within the cluster.
+This helps to minimize the risk of accidental modifications to other clusters.
+However, when managing RBAC policies across multiple clusters, tracking which policies have been updated and which ones need to be updated for cluster-wide resources can be challenging.

 The commands mentioned above show the RBAC-related Kubernetes resources in a CLI format, such as a cluster role to watch deployments: